OctopusDeploy/docs/docs/administration/managing-users-and-teams/creating-teams-for-a-user-with-mixed-environment-privileges.md

 ---
-title: Creating teams for a user with mixed environment privileges
+title: Creating Teams for a User With Mixed Environment Privileges
 description: This guide describes how to create a teams for a user with mixed environment privileges.
 position: 10
 ---